 When transplanting into the garden, it’s best to pick a not too windy day that is slightly overcast, if possible.
-My preference is to plant later in the afternoon, so the small plants won’t be exposed to the midday sun on their first day out.
+I plant later in the afternoon, so the small plants aren’t exposed to the midday sun on their first day out.
 For a more detailed explanation and photos of how I plant out my tomato transplants, visit “How to Grow Lots of Tomatoes Organically“.

 Calendar of Indoor Seeding and Outdoor Transplanting